Best Camping Mattresses and Pads of 2017

 Analysis and Test Results

 Car camping mattresses are not your everyday sleeping pads.
 While sleeping pads for backpacking are designed to be small and lightweight, providing just enough comfort to keep you happy in your tent without being a pain to carry, these mattresses are designed for excess.
 After all, if you don't have to carry it anywhere, why would you want just the basics?
 These mattresses are huge, both regarding size and loft.
-In many cases they are nicer than what people use in their homes.
+In many cases, they are nicer than what people use in their homes.
 These contenders are the pinnacle of inflatable luxury.
 This level of comfort is worth its weight in gold if you live in a vehicle, often camp in your car or close to it, or are over the age of 26, when perfect recovery just doesn't happen if you are lying in the dirt.

 We mentioned these mattresses are huge.
-Indeed, we tested only the XL versions of the leading manufacturers' highest end mattresses, because if we're looking for luxury, why would we choose anything less?
+Indeed, we tested the XL versions of the leading manufacturers' highest end mattresses, because if we're looking for luxury, why would we choose anything less?
 The mattresses we tested are around 77 inches long by 30 inches wide for a single (6.5 feet by 2.5 feet).
 Inflated, they range from three to eight inches thick.
-With their giant size also comes a relatively high weight.
+With their giant size also comes a high weight.
 While the lightest mattress tested was around three pounds, the heaviest were pushing 10.
 It's evident that nothing was spared to make these mattresses as comfortable and rejuvenating as can be.

 To test for comfort, we used each product while car camping, either in the back of a van, truck, or in a tent, and also loaned them out to as many different testers as we could find.
 We also had house guests sleep on them inside on the floor of the living room, to get more opinions on which mattress is truly the most comfortable.
 Lastly, we lined all of the mattresses up side-by-side and spent an afternoon rolling around from mattress to mattress, carefully comparing the merits and detractions of each so as to make sure we got the decisions correct.